lloydkeijzer/SwimpleAudio/README.md

 You're now able to import SwimpleAudio in your source code 🎉

-## Binding audio to a UIControl object 🔊
+## Binding audio to an action of a UIControl object 🔊
 ```swift
 class ViewController: UIViewController {